johnnguyen2020/ComputerSystems/Lab9_Parallel/README.md

 In general, this is a type of [Reduction](http://www.drdobbs.com/architecture-and-design/parallel-pattern-7-reduce/222000718) algorithm, in that we are chunking our problem and solving pieces of it, and then rebuilding the result.

 **Discuss with your partner and answer:** *What is a strategy for solving this problem?*
+To parallelized the pi program programatically, one solution is to eliminate false sharing.
+We create a 2D array for the sums where the dimensions are the NUM_THREADS by PAD since the PAD represents the number of double precision words per each cache line.
+This guarentees that each element in the sum array is sitting on a different cache element.
+Then we can sum all the elements in the array outside the parallel construct.

 **Now implement in omp5.c your strategy:** Note: You can revisit [Tim Mattson's video](https://www.youtube.com/watch?v=OuzYICZUthM&list=PLLX-Q6B8xqZ8n8bwjGdzBJ25X2utwnoEG&index=7) if you get stuck.